 Best Knee Scooter Buying Guide

 The Most Important Features to Consider

 To navigate tight corners, we recommend a steering radius between 30 and 50 degrees.
 Certain walkers have wheels working independently from the front axle, enabling tighter turning.
 This is a must for the indoors.
 Note larger wheels, like 12-inch pneumatic tires, generally have a bigger radius, so the rate of turn is going to be less generous.
 Many knee scooters have an adjustable handlebar to conform to your height for an easier steering experience.

-Larger wheels, particularly pneumatic ones, offer the best traction and absorption on uneven terrain.
-Look for the best knee scooters with a minimum wheel size of 8 inches, which also helps provide better lateral balance and steering for easy maneuverability.
+Larger wheels, particularly pneumatic tires, offer the best traction and absorption on rough terrains.
+Look for the best knee scooters with a minimum wheel size of 8 inches, which also helps provide better lateral balance and steering for easy maneuverability, especially around tight spaces.

 - All-Terrain Ability

-If you are an active outdoors person, a knee scooter with all-terrain types will work best to tackle those uneven surfaces.
+If you are an active outdoors person, an orthopedic scooter with a wide range of terrain types will work best to tackle those uneven surfaces.
 The Kneerover and OasisSpace models are better capable of absorbing impact and gliding over uneven terrain with larger, pneumatic (air-filled) tires.
 Additionally, you may opt for three-wheel models over four-wheel models for tighter turning radiuses, assuming you have better balance.
 And if you find that off-road scootering is rather strenuous to ride through all different types of surfaces, instead consider the best electric scooter for adults that does all the work for you.

 - Weight Capacity

 Most knee scooters on our list have a maximum weight capacity of 300 pounds of greater.
 Higher adjustable seating and higher weight capacities work better for adults.
 There are different types of knee scooters out there, like ones that can be used as a seat, ones with a contoured knee rest, a collapsible knee scooter, etc.